Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 Or more precisely:

-America's seemingly endless appetite for geopolitical escalation while domestic systems visibly strain.
+America’s seemingly endless appetite for geopolitical escalation while domestic systems visibly strain.

 To be clear:

 The world contains real threats.
 Authoritarian governments exist.
 Violence exists.
 Terrorism exists.
 Geopolitics is not fantasy.

 But serious people should still ask serious questions.